junh1024/adt-fork/README.md

 5. linear combinations of 2 and 3
 6. Slepian function basis (EPAD) [16,17]

+Details of these are described in our LAC2014 paper [20].

 The toolbox takes loudspeaker locations as input and writes out decoders in Faust [5] that can be compiled to VST, Supercollider, Pd, MaxDSP, ...  (see http://faust.grame.fr/ for more about Faust), as